Rheumatoid Arthritis: The Big 3 And The Future

 Trial sizes too small to make meaningful comparison

 *Efficacy based on ACR 20/50 response at varying lengths of time (3 months - 12 months usually) for patients with inadequate response to standalone MTX.
-Efficacy data will vary widely depending on size of trial and the patients tested, so do not take them verbatim.
+Efficacy data will vary widely depending on the size of trial and the patients tested, so do not take them verbatim.

 As can be seen in the table above, most biologics available on the market for RA are TNF-alpha inhibitors.
-They have demonstrated surprisingly high efficacy when combined with DMARDs, especially in the big three (Humira, Remicade, and Enbrel).
+They have demonstrated surprisingly high efficacy when combined with DMARDs, especially in the big 3 (Humira, Remicade, and Enbrel).
 They also boast strong safety profiles, with SAEs and AEs in line with MTX monotherapy.

 However, the market is fairly crowded with TNF-alpha inhibitors.
-If you're familiar with Hepatitis B treatment, you know that having only one class of drug for treatment increases unmet clinical need for patients who are resistant to that mechanism of action (MoA).
+If you're familiar with Hepatitis B treatment, you know that having only one class of drug for treatment increases the unmet clinical need for patients who are resistant to that mechanism of action (MoA).
 Fortunately, there are other options out there in the current market which sell well.
 Unfortunately, for these drugs, their place is often relegated only to patients who have failed prior TNF inhibitors (20-40%) or DMARDs.
 The pie chart below shows the market share for each drug as of the latest quarterly earnings:

 Source: Company filings through EDGAR.
-This data is global sales, rather than just US, since not all companies separate them.
-Most do though, and in most cases, US sales are >50% of worldwide sales.
+This data is global sales, rather than just the US, since not all companies separate them.
+Most do, though, and in most cases, US sales are >50% of worldwide sales.
 Foreign currency revenue translated into USD at exchange rate on January 8th, 2017.

 Humira, no surprise, is the leader in sales followed "closely" by Enbrel, Remicade, and Rituxan.
 If you looked at the efficacy and safety results above, you may be a tad surprised to see this.
 However, there are a few elements which skew the sales data here.

-1) Sales are for all indications, not just RA.
-Autoimmune inflammatory treatment has crossover, so it is not uncommon to see drugs approved for many other autoimmune inflammatory conditions such as psoriasis, psoriatic arthritis, ankylosing spondylitis, Crohn's disease, ulcerative colitis, and juvenile idiopathic arthritis.
+- Sales are for all indications, not just RA.
+Autoimmune inflammatory treatment has a crossover, so it is not uncommon to see drugs approved for many other autoimmune inflammatory conditions such as psoriasis, psoriatic arthritis, ankylosing spondylitis, Crohn's disease, ulcerative colitis, and juvenile idiopathic arthritis.
 It's hard to determine what comes from RA for each drug.

 In summary, and this will come as no surprise to those of you following these companies for a while, the big 3 of Humira, Enbrel, and Remicade stay far above the rest of the pack due to their efficacy and safety profile.
 Let's look at the hot topic regarding these big 3 drugs: Biosimilars.